microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/New-MgSiteOnenoteNotebookSection.md

 # New-MgSiteOnenoteNotebookSection

 ## SYNOPSIS
-Create new navigation property to sections for sites
+Create a new section in the specified notebook.

 ## SYNTAX